You’re committed to equality and diversity—but does your documentation reflect this?

 Also, your workers might have other characteristics not covered by the equality act, but still, make they feel discriminated against.
 While they aren’t protected, they can still raise concerns regarding bullying or unfair treatment.
 If an employee does make a claim of harassment, treat it seriously and investigate.
 Failing to do so can still lead to a tribunal claim against your organisation.

 How often should I review my equality and diversity policy?

 To ensure your equality and diversity policy is working effectively, you should conduct regular reviews.
 It is up to you how often this occurs.
 It could be annually, or bi-annually.
 It’s also worth reviewing as part of a full contract and documentation audit.

 Whatever you decide, you should conclude your policy with a commitment to review.
 This will let your staff know that you aren’t relying on a blanket statement.
 Your policies should be somewhat adaptable and fluid.

 Free equality & diversity policy

-Having a policy in place is a great first step towards inclusivity in your workplace.
-Company culture is a growing priority for many candidates and is equally important to the retention of staff across the UK.
+Having a policy in place is a great first step towards inclusivity in your organisation.
+Company culture is a growing priority for many candidates and is equally important to the retention of employees across the UK.